buddhafinger/deepqa/README.md

 - https://github.com/Conchylicultor/DeepQA

 DISCLAIMER:
+!!! --- IMPORTANT --- !!! - The Dockerfile contains a secret key - you should NOT reuse this key or expose your key and manage secrets responsibly.
 This is a blind rehash with no prior knoweldge on most of the components used - use with caution and not in production.

 This readme is a fast work in progress - basic - minimal

 Usage: